ComputeCanada/magic_castle/README.md

 3. Click on the `openstack` folder.
 4. Click on `main.tf`

 This file contains Terraform modules and outputs.
-Modules are files that defines a set of ressources that will be configured based on the inputs provided in the module block.
+Modules are files that define a set of resources that will be configured based on the inputs provided in the module block.
-Outputs are used to tell Terraform which variables of our module we would like to be shown on screen once the ressources have been instantiated.
+Outputs are used to tell Terraform which variables of our module we would like to be shown on the screen once the resources have been instantiated.

 1. Open a Terminal.
 2. Create a new folder.
-Name it after your favorite superhero: `mkdir hulk`
+Name it after your favourite superhero: `mkdir hulk`
 3. Move inside the folder: `cd hulk`
 4. Save a copy of the preceding `main.tf` file inside your new folder.